simoneasnaghi/PracticalMachineLearning/README.txt

 Dear reviewer,
-here you'll project files.
+here you'll find project files related to the Practical Machine Learning project assignment.
-results.html is the easy-to-read html version, while results.rmd and results.md are the 'original' R files.
+The results.html file is the 'easy-to-read' html version, while results.rmd and results.md are the 'original' R files.

 Best Regards and thanks for your work.